beginning of content

 What are the risks of using supplements?

 While your body needs a certain amount of each nutrient, higher amounts are not necessarily better.
-In fact, getting more than you need can sometimes cause harm.
+In fact, getting more than you need can sometimes cause harm and may be dangerous.

-Make sure to tell your doctor or nurse of any dietary supplements you are taking together with your medicines, especially if you are in hospital or before any surgeries.
+Make sure to tell your doctor, nurse or pharmacist about any dietary supplements you are taking together with your medicines, especially if you are in hospital or before surgery.

-Dietary supplements can have side effects or interact with other medicines, and may be dangerous in overdose.
-In Australia, the Therapeutic Goods Administration (TGA) regulate all vitamins for safety and quality.
+In Australia, the Therapeutic Goods Administration (TGA) regulates the sale of all vitamins for safety and quality.
 Be especially careful when buying dietary supplements from overseas.
-The best way to make sure any supplements you plan to take are safe, is to check with your pharmacist or doctor.
+The best way to make sure any supplements you plan to take are safe is to check with your pharmacist or doctor.

 What is the alternative to supplements?

 The best way to get all the nutrients you need is to eat a balanced and varied diet.
-Some nutrient and alternative food examples are:
+Examples of nutrients and their food sources include:

-You can get advice about the right amount and kinds of foods to eat from the Australian Dietary Guidelines.
+You can get advice about the right amounts and types of foods to eat from the Australian Dietary Guidelines.

 Resources and support

-If you are worried that you are not getting all the nutrients you need, talk to your doctor or ask a dietitian.
+If you are worried that you are not getting all the nutrients you need, talk to your doctor or ask for a referral to a dietitian.

 For information on dietary supplements recommended during pregnancy or breastfeeding, call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
 Available from 7 am to midnight (AET), 7 days a week (including public holidays).